nikolayrk/discord-peter/README.md

 ## Features

-- Responds to mentions with Peter Griffin-style responses
+- Starts new conversations when you mention (`@`) the bot
+- Maintains long-term conversational context when you reply to its messages
+- Uses Redis to store and retrieve chat histories
+- Understands and describes images shared in new messages and replies
 - Uses Google's Gemini AI for natural language generation
-- Understands and describes images shared in chat
-- Includes recent channel messages and their images in context for more coherent conversations.
-- Supports conversation context through message replies
 - Has a 1% chance of responding to any message, even without a mention
-- Natural typing simulation with adaptive delays
+- Natural typing simulation for responses
-- Handles multi-paragraph responses
-- Containerized for easy deployment
+- Containerized for easy deployment with Docker
-- Helm chart for easy deployment to Kubernetes
+- Includes a Helm chart for easy and configurable deployment to Kubernetes

 ## Prerequisites